mj789-98/InteractiveMuseumExperience/README.md

 ## InteractiveMuseumExperience

-Hello, this is our project for MYE-001 at the Computer Engineering Department of the University of Ioannina.
+Hello, this project is a Virtual simulation of a museum.

 We will be creating a 3d game that simulates a museum experience with various interactive elements.